-In our earlier study (Tong and Xue 2004), we found that when pressure field is analyzed (updated by the analysis procedure), the pressure error increases instead of decreases after each analysis cycle.
+In our earlier study (Tong and Xue 2004), we found that when the pressure field is analyzed (updated by the analysis procedure), the pressure error increases (instead of decreases) after each analysis cycle.
 A careful examination of the results reveals that the main problem was associated with a domain-wide pressure drift in the forecast that often occurs in simulations using a small computational domain and an open boundary condition.
-The background error covariance between pressure and observations in the presence of pressure drift was apparently not correct, causing negative analysis impact on pressure field.
-In all experiments presented here, the pressure detrending option of ARPS model is turned on, which forces the domain-mean perturbation Exner function to zero after each forecast time step.
+The background error covariance between pressure and observations in the presence of the pressure drift was apparently not correct, causing a negative analysis impact on the pressure field.
+In all experiments presented here, the pressure detrending option of the ARPS model is turned on, which forces the domainmean perturbation Exner function to zero after each forecast time step.
 The model solution, at least in the dry case, should be independent of the perturbation Exner function to an arbitrary constant.

-After applying pressure detrending, pressure drift is much controlled and the update of pressure by analysis does reduce its error in general, though not as much as for other fields (compare, e.g., gray curves in Fig. 4e and Fig. 4c).
-At 40 min. in the current experiment (VrP), the basic pattern of perturbation pressure can be reasonably reconstructed (not shown).
-Noticeable noises associated with acoustic oscillations remain at low levels at this time which are reduced by additional assimilation cycles.
-However, it can be seen from Fig. 4e (gray curve), the forecast error of the pressure perturbation starts to increase again at 65 min., and the error is not effectively reduced by further analysis.
+After applying pressure detrending, the pressure drift is much more controlled and the update of the pressure by analysis does reduce its error in general, though not as much as for other fields (cf. e.g., black curves in Figs. 4e and 4c).
+At 40 min in the current experiment (VrP), the basic pattern of the perturbation pressure can be reasonably reconstructed (not shown).
+Noticeable noises associated with acoustic oscillations remain at low levels at this time, which are reduced by additional assimilation cycles.
+However, as can be seen in Fig. 4e (black curve), the forecast error of the pressure perturbation starts to increase again at 65 min, and the error is not effectively reduced by further analysis.
 It is found that in this case some positive pressure drift still occurs in the ensemble-mean forecast and analysis below 4 km.
 The positive pressure perturbation associated with the cold pool is about 20 Pa higher than in the truth.
 The low pressure below the updraft is not as low as it should be.
-Such pressure biases appear to be preventing the EnKF scheme to work effectively in reducing the pressure errors, which is only indirectly related to $V_r$ .
+Such pressure biases appear to be preventing the EnKF scheme from working effectively in reducing the pressure errors, which is only indirectly related to $V_r$ .
 It will be shown later that when reflectivity data are assimilated, the pressure drift problem is alleviated and the analysis of pressure is improved.